What is a quinceanera?

 The crowning of the quinceanera

 Traditionally, the parents of the quinceanera buy her a tiara and scepter as gifts for her special day.
-These items symbolize the girl’s coming of age, maturity and responsibility.
+These items symbolize the girl’s coming of age, maturity, and responsibility.
 The girl’s mother usually presents the crown passing on the torch from one generation of womanhood to another.
 The tiara or crown replaces a more casual headpiece that the girl wears at the outset of the party.
 It is at this time that the quinceanera receives her scepter.
 This is always a moment of pride for both the parents and the girl.
 The end of the quinceanera brings confirmation and hope to parents that their daughter.
+It’s the perfect symbol of stepping into maturity.
+Alongside the changing of shoes, this gesture makes the quinceanera feels like a true princess and a lady that’s ready for the next steps in her mature life.

-Other gifts during the quinceanera may include a bible, medal or a cross, the rosary.
-People usually give the religious gifts at the church or directly after the service.
-It is quite common for there to be two rounds of gift giving, both the religious and the more informal.
+Other gifts during the quinceanera may include a bible, a medal, or a cross, or even a rosary.
+People usually give this type of religious gifts at the church or directly after the service.
+It is quite common for there to be two rounds of giving gifts, both the religious and the more informal.

 The birthday girl’s grandparents will often give her fifteen roses during the mass.
 Rose petals represent sweetness while the stems of the roses represent her strength.
 Quinceanera parents can also choose to give the birthday girl a tiara and a scepter too.
 Some cultures use a birthstone and bracelet as the traditional way of representing coming of age and femininity.